CME Group throws down gauntlet in race to run gold fix

 An official at Britain’s Financial Conduct Authority told lawmakers this month that collusion among banks in setting the gold benchmark was possible, although there was no proof for now that it was happening.

-London Gold Market Fixing Ltd, the company working on behalf of gold fixing banks Barclays, HSBC <HSBA.L,> Societe Generale and Bank of Nova Scotia, said it would ask for proposals so it could appoint a new administrator for the benchmark.
+London Gold Market Fixing Ltd, the company working on behalf of gold fixing banks Barclays, HSBC <HSBA.L,> Societe Generale (SOGN.PA) and Bank of Nova Scotia (BNS.TO), said it would ask for proposals so it could appoint a new administrator for the benchmark.

 CME managing director of metals products Harriet Hunnable was first out of the blocks, saying the exchange would bid to be involved in a new process, which may turn the current twice-daily price-setting conference call into an electronic auction.